Tattoo Artist

 Nope, not at all.
 Many people surf the internet and find already-done tattoos that they like.
 Taking them to an artist and asking them to reproduce that tattoo exactly is insulting, but tellling them that they like the style of the tattoo and want something custom drawn that has that feel or look, is perfectly fine.

-Asked by Kenton over 11 years ago
+Asked by nene about 11 years ago

 I went to my local tattoo artist for a Celtic cross with elements of four family crests incorporated in it.
 A month later, not drawing.
 I'm told the drawing will be ready the day of the tattoo.
 Is this right/professional?